 8. Zinc

-Zinc plays a key role in hearing health, largely due to its role in various bodily processes – including cell production and antioxidant activity.
+Zinc is key for hearing health, largely due to its role in various bodily processes – including cell production and antioxidant activity.

-As a result, research has linked zinc deficiency with a higher risk of conditions like tinnitus and hearing loss.
+As a result, research has linked zinc deficiency to a higher risk of conditions like tinnitus and hearing loss.
 Meanwhile, other research suggests that zinc supplements may improve tinnitus symptoms.

-Experts believe that one of the main reasons why zinc may help treat tinnitus is because the cochlea naturally contains high concentrations of zinc.
+Experts believe that one of the main reasons why zinc may help treat tinnitus is that the cochlea naturally contains high concentrations of zinc.
 However, further research is needed to confirm these findings.

 Zinc can be found in beef, lamb, milk, cheese, eggs, cashew nuts, mushrooms, and dark chocolate.
 To learn more, you might like to read our article: 7 health benefits of zinc and how to make sure you’re getting enough.